bnosac/GAlogger/README.md

 # GAlogger - Log R Events and R Usage to Google Analytics

 Easily track how R users use your application by sending pageviews or events to Google Analytics.
-With the following use cases in mind
+Developed with the following use cases in mind

 **Track usage of your application**

-- If someone visits a page in your web application (e.g. Shiny) or web service (e.g. RApache, Plumber), use this package to send the page and title of the page which is visited so that you can easily see how users are using your application
+- If someone visits a page in your web application (e.g. Shiny) or web service (e.g. RApache, Plumber), use this R package to send the page and title of the page which is visited so that you can easily see how visitors are using your application
-- Do you want to know which user inputs people set in your Shiny app, collect these events easily
+- Do you want to know which user inputs are set in your Shiny app, you can now collect these events easily with this R package

 **Track usage of your scripts / package usage / functions**